grafana/thema/docs/go-usage.md

 }

 func TestHandpickValidation(t *testing.T) {
-    // Ask the lineage for the schema with version 0.0.
+    // Ask the lineage for the schema with syntactic version number 0.0.
 An error can only happen
-    // if you request a schema version that doesn't exist. sch, _ := shiplin.Schema(thema.SV(0, 0))
+    // if you request a version that doesn't exist. sch, _ := shiplin.Schema(thema.SV(0, 0))
     _, err := sch00.Validate(dataAsValue(lib))
     // Our input is valid according to schema 0.0, so there should be no error